 9. What is your interview process?

-An initial interview will be conducted by Zoom with the program coordinator and Avant team members.
+All interviews will be conducted virtually.
+An initial interview will be conducted by Zoom with the Avant Institute leadership team.
 Once consensus is reached, a second Zoom interview will be scheduled with site specific team members.
 Some sites may require a third Zoom interview with select team members.

 10. Where do fellows present their projects?